 1) Stand with feet pointed straight ahead, parallel to each other, and firmly on the ground at shoulder width.

 Grasp the ground with your feet while keeping them elastic with the tip of the toes slightly extended.

-2) Imagine a golden string extending from the crown of your head into the sky.
+2) Extend upward from the crown of your head into the sky.

 You want your head to feel like it’s floating above your neck, effortlessly suspended above your spine.

-3) Roll your hips slightly forward as if you were sitting at the edge of a high barstool.
+3) Allow your hips to slightly sink down as if you were sitting at the edge of a high barstool.

 4) Keep your knees bent slightly.

 Your knees should never be “locked” (too straight) and should never go beyond your toes (too bent).

 Don’t arch your back like in a military posture.
 Instead, do the exact opposite by rounding your upper back and making your chest slightly concave.

 6) Let your arms rest comfortably at your sides.